claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

  ---
 ### Experimental Results and Discussion

- Initially, the baseline model with Stochastic Gradient Descent (SGD) optimizer was not learning and it had instable training loss, spiking up and down.
-Hence, the model was subsequently trained with different parameters and Adam optimizer.
-Although these new models still have instable training loss, the one with gradient clipping was found to stabilize the training loss.
-Below are the results of the models with different parameters, trained for 3 times to get the best accuracy.
+ As the baseline model was not learning, I tried to fine-tune the model with different optimizers, types of backbone models and learning rate.
+The different optimizers used are: (1) Adam optimizer and (2) Stochastic Gradient Descent (SGD) optimizer.
+TableNet models trained with Adam opimizer had an instable training loss; spiking up and down while models trained with SGD optimizer were not learning (eg. highest validation loss when trained with SGD optimizer, refer to row-21).
+After training with different parameters, such as, low learning rates (i.e, 5e-3), using VGG-19 with batch normalisation, gradient clipping and weight decay, I found the model with gradient clipping to be the best.
+It was also able to stabilize the model training process.
+Below are the results of the models with different parameters, each trained for 3 times get the lowest validation loss.

 | Model | No. of epochs | Validation Loss | Binary mean IOU for table | Binary mean IOU for column |
 |-------|---------------|-----------------|---------------------------|----------------------------|